 👍 Video Room best practices

-Make sure you follow all the best practices in the general best practices section in addition to these Video Room best practices.
+Make sure you follow all the best practices in the general best practices section above in addition to these Video Room best practices.

 ⚙️ Check video room settings